e-seet/42/pushswap/README.md

 void rrr(t_stack*a, t_stack *b);
 t_node*ft_rralastnode(t_node *head, int tonull);  // ignore this

+Currently working on:
+Sorting just 3 numbers:
+./pushswap 1 2 3
+./pushswap 1 3 2
+./pushswap 2 1 3
+./pushswap 2 3 1
+./pushswap 3 1 2
+./pushswap 3 2 1

+Work on 5 numbers
+Testing random combinations
+./pushswap 3 2 5 4 1
+./pushswap 4 1 5 3 2
+./pushswap 2 5 1 4 3
+./pushswap 5 3 1 2 4
+./pushswap 1 4 2 5 3
+./pushswap 3 5 2 1 4

+1. Push first 2 elements to stack b irregardless what.
+2. Then we sort the Stack 1 and insert into stack A if required from stack b.

 ## Operations

 - sa (swap a): Swap the first 2 elements at the top of stack a.